Nyumba ya Sanaa

 Nyumba ya Sanaa (Swahili for 'House of Art'), also known as the Mwalimu Nyerere Cultural Centre or Julius Nyerere Cultural Centre, was a cultural centre, art workshop and art gallery in Dar es Salaam, Tanzania.
-It was established in 1972 to promote local modern art and craftsmanship.
+It was established in 1972 to promote local modern art and artistic craftsmanship.
 Situated in a privileged location, it was replaced in 2010 by a tower building with residential and commercial facilities.

 History and artistic importance

-Nyumba ya Sanaa was founded by American Maryknoll Sister Jean Pruitt in 1972 as a place to support local artists by organizing workshops, exhibitions and sale of their works.
-The centre also staged dance and music exhibitions, and was a popular visitor attraction in Dar es Salaam.
+With political support by former president Julius Nyerere, Nyumba ya Sanaa was founded by the US-American Maryknoll Sister Jean Pruitt in 1972 as a place to support local artists by organizing workshops, exhibitions and sale of their works.
+The centre also staged dance and music exhibitions and was a popular visitor attraction in Dar es Salaam.

 Painter and sculptor George Lilanga, one of the most famous and internationally acclaimed Tanzanian artists, began his career at the centre.
-Parts of the building, as well as its main entrance doors were decorated by Lilanga.
-After it was destroyed to make room for a modern business tower, wooden sculptures of shetani figures, that were included in these doors, were bought and restored by a German collector.
+Parts of the building, as well as its main entrance gates, were decorated by Lilanga.
+After it was destroyed to make room for a modern business tower, sculptures of shetani figures that were included in these gates were bought and restored by a German collector.
 They are documented in the book George Lilanga: The Doors of Nyumba ya Sanaa.
-Other notable Tanzanian artists who worked at Nyumba ya Sanaa were Augustino Malaba, Patrick Francis Imanjama, or Robino Ntila.
+Other notable Tanzanian artists who worked at Nyumba ya Sanaa included Augustino Malaba, Patrick Francis Imanjama, or Robino Ntila.